Books One to Three of Sons of Odin: Angel-Magic Edition

 The underlying themes of humanity’s imperfection and the individual’s struggle toward a truer self permeate this narrative, which sets the heroes in a new direction. – Kirkus Reviews

 Provides an action-packed turning point in the series and sets the stage for fresh adventures. – Kirkus Reviews

-Book Four of the Sons of Odin; Balor's Might: Revised Edition.
+Book Four of the Sons of Odin; Balor's Might: Angel-Magic Edition.

 Opening this fourth installment on Earth, Hammer (Arawn’s Carnage, 2015, etc.) teases a different kind of narrative.
 It’s not long, however, before his love for mystical carnage reasserts itself.
 In the hospital, Adem encounters a shadowy figure whose voice was “devastating to behold” and “made him feel that his skin and flesh were being peeled off by the dark energies.”
 This novel follows a beat similar to the prior three, in which armies are assembled, personal demons lay exposed—like Adem dwelling on his affair with Isabelle—and vast battles engulf the land.
 Plot quirks include the Time Strider Elarja Rinhannen’s trip into the past, and the widespread use of the tainted Dark Trail magic. – Kirkus Reviews